-The International commercial chamber of the Paris Court of Appeal has recently issued its very first decision since its creation in February 2018.
-By way of an additional bonus, the decision concerns the everlasting topic of arbitrators’ independence and impartiality.
+The International commercial chamber of the Paris Court of Appeal, created in February 2018, has recently issued a decision on the everlasting topic of arbitrators’ independence and impartiality.

 The dispute arose between three Brazilian companies, members of a consortium operating on an offshore oil development project in Brazil: Dommo Energia S.A. (“Dommo” or “Claimant“), Barra Energia do Brasil Petróleo e Gás Ltda. (“Barra“) and Enauta Energia S.A. (“Enauta“).
 On 11 October 2017, Barra and Enauta excluded Dommo from the consortium agreement for an alleged non-payment of the operation fees under Article 8.4 of the Joint Operation Agreement.
 Dommo started an LCIA arbitration against Barra and Enauta (“Respondents“) to render said Article 8.4 void.